Ichaelus/Github-Classifier/Documentation/Documentation.md

 ### Our classifiers clearly reached a ceiling
 No classifier performed much better than 60% precision M, no matter how much parameter tuning, but we reached a value near that with several different classifiers, so that probably was some sort of limit how much can be achieved with our features and amount/cleanness of our train data.
-With a Ensemble classifier, just like in competitions like Kaggle, we somewhat managed to gain a few extra percent points.
+With an Ensemble classifier, just like in competitions like Kaggle, we somewhat managed to gain a few extra percent points.
 ### Interpretation of our results
 60% x sounds like a pretty good number when we humans disagreed on what felt like every second sample.
-While working on the given challenge, we learned a lot about machine learning, although we unfortunatley couldn´t utilize every method we learnt about during the project on the project.
+While working on the given challenge, we learned a lot about machine learning, although we unfortunatley couldn´t utilize every method we learnt about during the work on the project.
-However, we developed a framework that we will most likely again the next time we get to work on a machine learning project.
+However, we developed a framework that we will very likely use again the next time we get to work on a machine learning project.
 After building our application, the testing and comparison of different methods and parameters was incredible comfortable.